About the TOML Formatter & Validator

 What is TOML?

-Why would I need to format or validate TOML?
+Why do I need to format or check TOML?

 How does the validation work?

-The tool uses a powerful open-source TOML parser that strictly follows the official TOML specification.
-When you input text, the tool attempts to parse it.
-If the parsing is successful, the TOML is valid.
-If it fails, the parser provides a detailed error message, which we display to help you fix the issue.
+The tool uses a strong open-source TOML parser that precisely matches the official TOML standard.
+The tool tries to understand the text you type in.
+The TOML is valid if the parsing works.
+If it doesn't work, the parser gives you a thorough error message, which we show you to help you fix the problem.

-Does this tool support the latest TOML specification?
+Does this tool work with the most recent TOML specification?

 Yes.
-The library we use is kept up-to-date with the latest stable version of the TOML specification (v1.0.0), so it correctly handles all standard TOML features, including inline tables, multi-line strings, and date-time formats.
+The library we use always has the most recent stable version of the TOML specification (v1.0.0), so it can handle all of the standard TOML capabilities, such as inline tables, multi-line strings, and date-time formats.

 Is my configuration data private?